 - 1 tbsp coconut oil

-- In a large soup pot, heat the olive oil over medium heat, then add the onions, bell peppers, sweet potato, cumin, chili and garlic and cook for five minutes, stirring frequently.
+- In a large soup pot, heat the coconut oil over medium heat, then add the onions, bell peppers, sweet potato, cumin, chili and garlic and cook for five minutes, stirring frequently.

 - Add the quinoa and beans, cacao, tomatoes and vegetable broth, mix and bring to boil.